taichi-dev/docs.taichi.graphics/website/blog/en/2022/03/26/taichi-torch-data-containers.md

 slug: "Taichi-torch-data-containers"
 authors:
   - Ailzhang
-tags: [Taichi, Torch, data container, field, tensor, array, elements, data transfer, abstraction]
+tags: [beginner, field, internals, PyTorch]
 ---

 In this blog post I'll briefly talk about the data containers in Taichi and Torch.
 As you might have already known, both Taichi and Torch have a core concept of multi-dimensional array containers, called taichi.field and torch.Tensor respectively.
 They, as well as numpy.arrays, share a lot in common so users might think they're exactly the same.
 Therefore, we want to share a few interesting differences in this blog so that new users don't get confused by similar names or usages.